How to start a business podcast: a guide on how to do it yourself or employ others

 I launched my podcast The Built Environment Marketing Show in July 2020.
 And to do it I did a lot of reading around, listening to podcasts and books to understand how to do it.
-I always enjoy learning new things and finding ways to make my podcast better.
-I do this by following some of the top podcasters and a number of producers to get more tips about how I can make things better.
+As a marketer, I always enjoy learning new things and finding ways to make my podcast and wider marketing assets better.
+I do this by following some of the top podcasters and a number of producers to get more tips about how I can make things better and what new tools are coming onto the market, and testing them regularly.

 One of the things I get asked a lot is about how to get started with podcasting, so I thought I’d share what I do, some of the thought processes behind it and also some of the podcasts and lives I’ve done/listened to about podcasting.